-We have witnessed incredible damage from natural disasters in recent years, with an increase in frequency and severity of events in the forecast.
-Weather patterns appear to be changing as storm systems are impacting areas of the country typically not affected or outside of the usual seasonal trajectories.
+We have witnessed incredible damage from natural disasters in recent years, with an increase in frequency and severity of events forecasted to come.
+The harsh realities of coping with a natural disaster during the ongoing pandemic as we head into hurricane season is daunting.
 Corporate security leadership struggles each year with analyzing and forecasting their most probable risk scenarios for natural disasters or any emergency situation that could negatively impact their businesses.
 Fortunately, a lot of the preparation and pre-planning efforts for any type of disaster have common themes, requirements, and tasks that can be leveraged and cross utilized.

 Assess Your Risk